 At the bottom of the icon is a gap in the people circled around Jesus.
-This is the space for us - the persons contemplating the icon.
-The icon invites us into the circle of saints, to be part of what is going on.
+This is the space for us - the people (or 'saints' on earth) contemplating the icon.
+The icon invites us into the circle of saints (in heaven), to be part of what is going on.